Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 Floortex™ polyaspartic floor coatings are superior to epoxy floor coatings in numerous ways:

-- a Floortex™ floor coating can be applied year-round (epoxy coatings have a relatively limited temperature range they need to be applied at)
+- they can be applied year-round (epoxy coatings have a comparatively limited temperature range they can be applied at)

 - polyaspartic floor coatings are water-soluble and penetrate concrete surfaces better than epoxy coatings, ensuring a stronger adhesive bond is formed